Steppenwolf (character): Fictional character biography

 Steppenwolf is a New God who is the younger brother of Heggra (Darkseid's mother) and the uncle of Uxas (Darkseid).
 He is also a member of Darkseid's Elite.
 He leads the military forces of Apokolips and rides hounds bred for battle.

 Steppenwolf is one of the earliest survivors of Doomsday, the monster who once killed Superman.
-Two hundred forty-five thousand years ago, Steppenwolf takes an Apokoliptian shuttle with Darkseid, Master Mayhem and a small crew to the planet of Bylan 5.
+245,000 years ago, Steppenwolf takes an Apokoliptian shuttle with Darkseid, Master Mayhem, and a small crew to the planet of Bylan 5.
 The planet holds delicate natural materials Apokolips needs for weaponry, material which would be destroyed in the event of an invasion.
 The forcible marriage of Darkseid to the planet's princess comes to an end when Doomsday attacks.
 Master Mayhem is swiftly torn apart.
 Darkseid ignores Steppenwolf's orders to use omega beams and engages the creature in hand-to-hand combat.
 Steppenwolf sees that the destruction that has been wrought has doomed the planet, and all who live on it.
 He teleports Darkseid out of harm's way, agreeing with Darkseid not to mention this to anyone.
 Doomsday escapes by stowing away on the Apokoliptian shuttle.

 Most of Steppenwolf's appearances under the pen of Jack Kirby are in flashbacks.
-His debut, in New Gods #7, was a flashback story in which he helps Darkseid murder the wife of Darkseid's hated rival, Highfather.
-Highfather later tracks down and kills Steppenwolf in retaliation, and the murder reignites the war between the two sides.
-However, Steppenwolf appeared in the seemingly non-canon (despite Jack Kirby's involvement) Super Powers (1985) mini-series, and his entry in Who's Who in the DC Universe clarified that he had been resurrected by Apokoliptian technology.
+His debut, in New Gods #7, is a flashback story in which he helps Darkseid murder Highfather's wife.
+Highfather tracks down and kills Steppenwolf in retaliation, reigniting the war between the two sides.
+However, Steppenwolf is eventually resurrected using Apokoliptian technology.

 Steppenwolf appears when Mister Miracle (Scott Free) gains godlike powers over life and death.
 Steppenwolf torments him over his role in killing Scott's mother (or alleged mother figure as is claimed) and in return is physically tortured.
 Free ends up healing him, instead of killing him as he desires.
 He is sent away with Darkseid's legions.

 He is seen in New Gods (vol. 2) #6, with a new costume (a Kirby redesign for the figure's Super Powers action figure).
 Though considered a "mockery", Steppenwolf is given the job of running Darkseid's military forces.
 He is later seen fighting the Flash (Barry Allen) and the Justice League of America.